OpenHFT/Chronicle-Map/spec/3-memory-layout.md

 The self-bootstrapping header itself (i. e. the "message" of the size-prefixed blob) is encoded in Text Wire format.
 Once created, this header is never changed.
-It contains all configurations, immutable for Chronicle Map during the instance lifetime: number of segments, various sizes, offsets, etc. See the specification of the fields on [Map Header Fields](3_1-header-fields.md) page.
+It contains all configurations, immutable for Chronicle Map during the data store lifetime: number of segments, various sizes, offsets, etc. See the specification of the fields on [Map Header Fields](3_1-header-fields.md) page.

 ## Global mutable state